What happens if I don't go for my root canal?

 As you can see from all of this, root canal therapy is a means of greatly reducing the chance of an infection.
 Studies tell us that the success rate for root canal is between 86% and 98%.
 When performed properly, root canals consistently succeed.
 To maximize the chances of a successful – and comfortable – root canal, you want to make sure you’re working with an experienced and well-equipped dentist.
 Dr. Salek of A-Z Dental Care boasts many years of experience and has dealt extensively with root canal, from the simplest cases to the most complex and challenging.

-If you are seeking outstanding dental care for a root canal in West Covina, Covina, Azusa, and throughout the San Gabriel Valley, please call (626) 966-8408 or visit our contact page to set an appointment for a free initial consultation.
+If you are seeking outstanding dental care for a root canal in West Covina, Covina, Azusa, and throughout the San Gabriel Valley, please call (626) 966-8408 or visit our Appointment Page to set an appointment for a free initial consultation.

 My gums are bleeding when I brush.
 Will changing my toothpaste help?